Additional reading from www.astronomynotes.com

 Since the Milky Way is a spiral galaxy, you can consider its properties as illustrative of spiral galaxies in general.
-Spiral galaxies like the Milky Way often contain large amounts of gas and dust, and given the presence of gas, are found to contain many young stars and star forming regions.
-The colors of spiral galaxies vary from location to location, but because of the presence of O&B stars in these galaxies, their overall colors tend to be towards the blue end of the spectrum.
+Spiral galaxies like the Milky Way often contain large amounts of gas and dust, and given the presence of gas, are found to contain many young stars and star-forming regions.
+The colors of spiral galaxies vary from location to location within the galaxy, but because of the presence of O&B stars in these galaxies, their overall colors tend to be towards the blue end of the spectrum.

 There are some galaxies that appear to be intermediate between ellipticals and spirals.
 They are disk galaxies with bulges, but they have very little or no gas and dust like other spirals.
 Their disks do not show evidence of spiral arms, either.
 These galaxies are usually called lenticular galaxies or S0 galaxies.

 Finally, we have the "miscellaneous" category.
 Anything that is so unusual that it can't be fit into any of the normal categories is called an irregular galaxy.
 There are two subclasses in this group, too.
 Irregular I galaxies (like the Magellanic Clouds) appear to have some spiral structure, but it appears to have been disrupted.
 Irregular II galaxies are much more disturbed than Irr I galaxies and look like they have been victims of some type of violent event that has completely disrupted their original shape.
 Many irregular galaxies are found to contain many young stars and to be experiencing significant ongoing star formation.